Indians do not come first for PM, politics does: Priyanka slams govt's Covid response | Politics

 ''As a consequence, when the second wave hit us with unprecedented force, the government lapsed into a state of inaction.
 This inaction enabled the virus to spread with far greater ferocity and cause untold suffering,'' she said.

+Joining the campaign, former Congress chief Rahul Gandhi tweeted in Hindi, ''The one who is silent even after seeing everything -- pandemic, inflation, unemployment, everyone in the country knows.''
+Later, in a video posted on Twitter, Priyanka Gandhi said, ''The government failed us on every front.
+They could have managed the situation so that we could have enough oxygen for the hospitals, they could have listened to experts and increased the number of beds, they could have ordered the vaccines when other countries ordered them back in June, July and May 2020, but they did none of this.'' ''They (the government) just left people to fend for themselves.
+They are answerable to the people of India for this complete failure of governance, for their obsession with propaganda and PR and for putting it above the lives and health of our people,'' she said.

-Priyanka Gandhi also listed a series of measures that the prime minister should have taken in the wake of Covid spread.
+In her statement, Priyanka Gandhi also listed a series of measures that the prime minister should have taken in the wake of the Covid spread.

-“If only the Prime Minister had acted upon the countless warnings he had been given by experts from India and around the world and if only he had listened to the recommendations of his own ‘Empowered Group’, or even to the Parliamentary Committee on Health, we would not have faced the horrendous shortage of beds, oxygen and medicines that we did,” she claimed.
+''If only the PM had acted upon the countless warnings he had been given by experts from India and around the world and if only he had listened to the recommendations of his own 'Empowered Group', or even to the Parliamentary Committee on Health, we would not have faced the horrendous shortage of beds, oxygen and medicines that we did,'' she claimed.

-“Had the Prime Minister prioritized the people of India above his own PR and image building, we would not have the shortage of vaccines we have today,” Priyanka Gandhi said.
+''Had the PM prioritised the people of India above his own PR and image building, we would not have the shortage of vaccines we have today,'' Priyanka Gandhi said.

 Instead of distributing free vaccines across the world to boost his own image, had he paused for a moment and protected his countrymen first, the people would not be standing in line today grappling with a convoluted registration system designed to slow down the vaccine process, she said.

-“He could have used the media as a disseminator of life-saving information about Covid, rather than as a propaganda tool to promote his own image,” Priyanka Gandhi alleged.
-In her statement, she also accused the prime minister of putting politics before human lives, saying he should have helped support the states in their heroic battle against COVID-19.
+''He could have used the media as a disseminator of life-saving information about Covid, rather than as a propaganda tool to promote his own image,'' she alleged.
+She also accused the prime minister of putting politics before human lives, saying he should have helped support the states in their heroic battle against COVID-19.

-“As the leader of a nation deep in crisis, he would have sent his colleagues in the states resources, cleared their dues and strengthened their efforts instead of appearing on TV repeatedly to whine and complain about them in a pathetic attempt to abdicate his own responsibilities,” she said, in a sharp attack at the PM.
+''As the leader of a nation deep in crisis, he would have sent his colleagues in the resources of the state, cleared their dues and strengthened their efforts instead of appearing on TV repeatedly to whine and complain about them in a pathetic attempt to abdicate his own responsibilities,'' she said, in a sharp attack at the PM.

-''Indeed, had the Prime Minister been the man his admirers believed him to be, had he had the mettle of a statesman, or the compassion and bravery of a true leader, he would have come forward and comforted his countrymen when they most needed reassurance and succor,'' she said.
-He did none of this, Priyanla Gandhi added, slamming the prime minister's leadership during the Covid crisis.
+''Indeed, had the PM been the man his admirers believed him to be, had he had the mettle of a statesman, or the compassion and bravery of a true leader, he would have come forward and comforted his countrymen when they most needed reassurance and succour,'' she said.
+He did none of this, Priyanka Gandhi added, slamming the prime minister's leadership during the Covid crisis.

-Quoting the lines written by the celebrated poet Nirala in his novel ‘Kulli Bhaat’, in which he describes the grim scenes that unfolded during the Spanish Flu epidemic one hundred years ago, she said they are eerily prescient, even more so now because ''we live in modern times, when such scenes of collective turmoil caused by an abdication of governance ought to be a thing of the past''.
-The Congress has been critical of the Centre's handling of the Covid situation in the country, but the government has dismissed the criticism of the Opposition party, accusing it of politicising the pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)